lan-j/unfair_dataset_generation/README.md

 ## Description
 This project implemented a data generation method using a genetic algorithm to intentionally induce bias in datasets for multiple statistical fairness metrics.

+Lan Jiang, Clara Belitz, and Nigel Bosch.
+2024.
+Synthetic Dataset Generation for Fairer Unfairness Research.
+In Proceedings of the 14th Learning Analytics and Knowledge Conference (LAK '24).
+Association for Computing Machinery, New York, NY, USA, 200–209. https://doi.org/10.1145/3636555.3636868

 ## Getting Started

 ### Dependencies